mario-andreschak/mcp-abap-adt/README.md

     *   Check that the required ADT services are activated in transaction `SICF`.
     *   If you're using self-signed certificates or there is an issue with your SAP systems http config, make sure to set TLS_REJECT_UNAUTHORIZED as described above!

-## 7. Available Tools
+## 9. Available Tools

-This server provides the following tools, which can be used through FLUJO, Cline, or any other MCP client:
+This server provides the following tools, which can be used through FLUJO, Cline, Claude Desktop, Claude Code, or any other MCP client:

 | Tool Name           | Description                                       | Input Parameters                                                   | Example Usage (in Cline)                                   |
 | ------------------- | ------------------------------------------------- | ------------------------------------------------------------------ | ---------------------------------------------------------- |